 The National Museum of African American History and Culture, Washington, D.C.

-The National Museum of African American History and Culture opened last year with much pomp and circumstance and ticket lines that ran around the building.
-If you went once, you vowed you’d go back.
-If you haven’t gone, you’re in for an exceptional experience.
-Exhibits span five floors and explore topics ranging from pre-slavery kingdoms in Africa to Jim Crow Segregation, and beyond, to modern day issues and achievements.
+In D.C., the National Museum of African American History and Culture opened in 2016 with much pomp and circumstance and ticket lines that ran around the building.
+If you still haven’t gone, you’re in for an exceptional experience: Exhibits span five floors and explore topics ranging from pre-slavery kingdoms in Africa to Jim Crow Segregation, and beyond, to modern day issues and achievements.
 The museum does a great job of bridging the job of informing without overwhelming, but trying to do it all in one visit will be tough.
-Timed entry passes are still required; check online for advance tickets or take your chances on a same-day request line at the museum.
+Timed entry passes are required on some days; check online for advance tickets or take your chances on a same-day request line at the museum.

 African American Museum, Philadelphia, Pennsylvania